toolCHAINZ/jingle/README.md

   found [here](https://github.com/NationalSecurityAgency/ghidra/tree/master/Ghidra/Features/Decompiler/src/decompile/cpp).
   This crate contains a private internal low-level API to `SLEIGH` and exposes an idiomatic high-level API to consumers.
-* [`jingle`](./jingle): a set of functions built on top of `jingle_sleigh` that defines an encoding of `p-code` operations into SMT. `jingle` is currently designed for providing formulas for use in decision procedures over individual program traces.
-As such, it does not yet expose APIs for constructing or reasoning about control-flow graphs.
-A more robust analysis is forthcoming, depending on my research needs.
+* [`jingle`](./jingle): a set of functions built on top of `jingle_sleigh` that defines an encoding of `p-code` operations into SMT, using [z3.rs](https://github.com/prove-rs/z3.rs). `jingle` is currently designed for providing formulas for use in decision procedures over individual program traces.
+As such, it does not yet expose APIs for constructing or reasoning about control-flow graphs, though this is under development.
 * [`jingle_python`](./jingle_python): a set of [pyo3](https://pyo3.rs) bindings for `jingle`.
 These bindings expose a simple interface to both SLEIGH and our logical modeling of `p-code` in SMT.
 SMT formulae are exposed wrapped in their "native" python z3 classes, allowing easy integration with other tools.
 These bindings are _especially_ raw and